Native range: Mountain pine beetle is native to western North America, Canada and Northern Mexico.

 |United States map showing the pathways by which mountain pine beetle may enter Minnesota.
 Map created by D. Rosenberger, R. Venette, and B. Aukema, University of Minnesota.|

-The Minnesota Department of Agriculture has documented two separate occasions in which mountain pine beetle-infested wood has been imported into Minnesota (once in 2012 and again in 2014).
+The MDA has documented two separate occasions in which mountain pine beetle-infested wood has been imported into Minnesota (once in 2012 and again in 2014).
 These beetles were already dead in both cases.
 Moving pine wood with bark from a location with mountain pine beetle to one without mountain pine beetle is one way this devastating pest of pine could be spread to our state.

 Mountain pine beetle adults emerge from their host tree in mid-to-late summer.
 The new adult females seek out suitable host trees.
 Once a female beetle has found a suitable host, she burrows directly into the tree through the bark, and releases pheromones which attract other mountain pine beetles to the same tree.
 These beetles also bore into the tree and produce their own pheromones, attracting even more beetles, which results in a mass attack that overcomes the tree’s defenses.
 A female lays eggs in late summer.
 Each egg produces one larva which tunnels away from its mother’s gallery under the bark.
 These larval beetles continue feeding over the winter through spring.
 They pupate mid-summer and become adults.
 Adults emerge and attack new trees, resuming the cycle.